OmobaVII/AirBnB_clone_v2/README.md

 This repository contains the initial stage of a student project to build a clone of the AirBnB website.
 This stage implements a backend interface, or console, to manage program data.
 Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
 Using a system of JSON serialization/deserialization, storage is persistent between sessions.

 ---
+<center> <h1> v2 </h1> </center>

+At this stage we are implementing an additional storage option.
+Which database is chosen i.e. Either file storage or database storage), either JSON or MYSQL and SQLachemy is used.

+---
 <center><h3>Repository Contents by Project Task</h3> </center>

 | Tasks | Files | Description |